Evacuation plan for Aussie ship passengers

 Australians stranded on the coronavirus-hit cruise ship off the coast of Japan will be flown home on Wednesday.

-Prime Minister Scott Morrison said more than 200 Australians currently on board the Diamond Princess would have to face a further 14 days of quarantine at a former workers’ village outside Darwin.
+Prime Minister Scott Morrison said 209 Australians currently on board the Diamond Princess would have to face a further 14 days of quarantine at a former workers’ village outside Darwin.

 “So for those who are onboard, we are with you, we are doing everything we can to support you,” he told reporters in Melbourne on Monday.